carrot/ash-github/README.md

 #### Install

-You're going to have to install [Ash](https://github.com/BrandonRomano/ash) to use this module, as it is tightly coupled to the Ash core.
+You're going to have to install [Ash](https://github.com/ash-shell/ash) to use this module.

 After you have Ash installed, run either one of these two commands depending on your git clone preference:

-- `ash self:install git@github.com:carrot/ash-github.git --global`
+- `ash apm:install git@github.com:carrot/ash-github.git --global`
-- `ash self:install https://github.com/carrot/ash-github.git --global`
+- `ash apm:install https://github.com/carrot/ash-github.git --global`

 #### Config

-For this module you must have an `.ashrc` file.
-The `.ashrc` is located in your home directory, and follows the same format as a `.bashrc` file.

-Inside of your `.ashrc` file, you'll need to add a Github token with permissions to your repositories you want to work with:
+Inside of your [~/.ashrc](https://github.com/ash-shell/ash#the-ashrc-file) file, you'll need to add a Github token with permissions to your repositories you want to work with:

 ```bash
 export GITHUB_TOKEN="YOUR_GITHUB_TOKEN_HERE"